 Was there a way to bring him out more regularly?

 Is it possible to feel Superhuman every day?

 I wanted to find out.
 I needed to find out.

 The Hunt to find my Superhuman began.

-NOTE: This is an intro from the upcoming book “Meat Health – The Carnivore Diet: The Hunt to Become Superhuman” — now open — to join the pre-launch Tribe of Carnivores for inside access, bonuses and much more by joining the Saturday 7.
+NOTE: This is an intro from the upcoming book “Meat Health: The Hunt to Become Superhuman” — now open — to join the pre-launch Tribe of Carnivores for inside access, bonuses and much more by joining the Saturday 7.